-- 100% of pupils were entered for GCSE English Language and Mathematics. - 94% of pupils accessed GCSE English Language and Mathematics. - 94% of pupils had a specific destination at the end of KS4.
+- 100% of pupils were entered for GCSE English Language and Mathematics. - 92.3% of pupils accessed GCSE English Language and Mathematics. - 92.3% of pupils attained a suite of qualifications that gave them access to post 16 study. - 77% of pupils had a specific destination at the end of KS4. - All CLA pupils have been provided with a personal laptop computer as part of their personal education plan [PEP] funding to support their post 16 studies.